Two-Step Verification protects you from unauthorized logins into your Ring account.

 Keep these tips in mind:

-- The passcode expires after 10 minutes.
+- The passcode expires after ten minutes.

-- You can request "Resend code" after 60 seconds if you haven’t received it.
+- You can request a Resend Code after 60 seconds if you haven’t received it.

-- If you continue to use your mobile apps every 30 days, you will not have to login via Two-Step Verification (unless you log out, or "Remove All" authorized devices from Control Center).
+- If you continue to use your mobile app every 30 days, you will not have to login via Two-Step Verification (unless you log out, or Remove All authorized devices from the Ring Control Center).

-Note: A feature on the sign-in page will allow you to choose to remember the browser you logged in with.
+- A feature on the sign-in page will allow you to choose to remember the browser you logged in with.
 By agreeing to identify your browser, you will not be challenged by Two-Step Verification for 30 days.

 iOS 5.12 or earlier